« Field Trip! | Main | Signs of the Times »

 First Methodist Church in Hurst, TX has a book group!
 Who knew?
 And, despite a few of the... shall We say... questionable words in QUEEN OF THE ROAD, these ladies of impeccable taste, decided to discuss it, anyway.

-Although they didn't drink martinis (it was in the early afternoon, people - give them a break), I think this group has the right idea: Meet at a fabulous restaurant first (no wonder they call themselves, "Food for Thought") then return to a church meeting room to discuss the book.
+I think this group has the right idea: Meet at a fabulous restaurant first (no wonder they call themselves, "Food for Thought") then return to a church meeting room to discuss the book.
 When the food is Tai and the book is QUEEN OF THE ROAD, how could they go wrong?

-What I have pondered and decided is, next time I'm in Hurst, Tai is on me, ladies!
+Next time I'm in Hurst, Tai is on me, ladies!

 Comments (3)